mmhus/riscv-isa-manual/README.md

 The RISC-V Instruction Set Manual is organized into the following volumes:

-- Volume I: Unprivileged Architecture
+- Volume I: Unprivileged Architecture haha
 - Volume II: Privileged Architecture

 ## Official and Draft Versions